GHOST Commissioning Science Results II: a very metal-poor star witnessing the early Galactic assembly: Chemical abundance analysis

 \subsection{Comparisons with the MW halo and bulge}

 The chemical abundances of P180956 are compared to a compilation of stars in the MW bulge and halo in Figure~\ref{Fig:chems}.
 The panels in the figure are arranged in order of increasing proton number of the species.
 The MW bulge compilation (small light blue circles) includes results from \citet{Howes14,Howes15,Howes16}, \citet{Koch16}, \citet{Reggiani20}, and \citet{Lucey22}.
-The MW halo compilation (small grey squares) consists of stars obtained from the Stellar Abundances for Galactic Archaeology database\footnote{\url{http://sagadatabase.jp}} \citep[SAGA,][]{Suda08}, with high-resolution analysis and no lower or upper limits on the measurements.
+The MW halo compilation (small grey squares) consists of stars obtained from the Stellar Abundances for Galactic Archaeology database\footnote{\url{http://sagadatabase.jp}} \citep[SAGA,][]{Suda08}, with high-resolution analysis (R~$>30000$), no lower or upper limits on the measurements, and low uncertainties on the chemical abundances, $\sigma_{\rm{[X/H]}}<0.2$.
 Both the compilations are from LTE analyses.

 The chemical ratios of [Na, Mg, Ca, Sr, Ba/Fe] and upper limit for [Eu/Fe] in P180956 are situated at the lower end of the distribution observed in the MW halo and bulge.
 This is particularly evident for [Ba/Fe], which is nearly 2 dex lower than the majority of stars at the same \FeH.
 In contrast, [Si, Ti, Sc, Co/Fe] ratios in P180956 are slightly enhanced compared to the literature compilations for the MW.
 Other upper limits (Cu, Y, La) do not provide significant constraints on the abundances.